gruberjulius/PSO_Code/README.md

-Folder for a Project I created together with 3 colleagues for the Design of Parallel and High-Performance Computing class at ETH Zurich.

-Our final report is also contained in the repository and can be found in the Report.pdf.

-We would definitly reshape and restructure lots of parts of the code, still it is definitly a project worth showing.
+This was a school project I conducted with 3 Classmates about a Optimization Algorithm for function minimization called Particle Swarm Optimization.

+We could find some interesting results in there and it was a great experience to learn about high-performance computing.